QuakeEngines/ET-XreaL/README.txt

 Wolfenstein: Enemy Territory is a free release, and can be downloaded from http://www.splashdamage.com/content/wolfenstein-enemy-territory-barracks

-Install the latest version of the game for your platform to get the game data and copy it to ET-XreaL/etmain or patch your Wolfenstein: Enemy Territory by extracting ET-XreaL over it.
+Install the latest version of Wolfenstein: Enemy Territory for your platform to get the game data and copy it to ET-XreaL/etmain or patch your Wolfenstein: Enemy Territory by extracting ET-XreaL_snapshot_date.7z over it.